serhii-samoilenko/hsa-homework-4/README.md

 }
 ```

-The application is currently deployed to Heroku and sends metrics every minut, so Google Analytics should have some data to show.
+The application is currently deployed to Heroku and sends metrics every minute, so Google Analytics should have some data to show.

 ## GA Report